andrewdavidmackenzie/flow/flowclib/Next.md

 Write test cases for the pruning cases mentioned in flow_compiling.md

+Look at error chain crate and define own errors in loader/flowc in particular

 Maybe add references to values and functions in the connections when we are doing that